An Open-source Model for Simulation and Corrective Measure Assessment of the 2021 Texas Power Outage

 \section{Open-source Synthetic Grid Model and Data}

-We first collaboratively develop an open-source, large-scale, synthetic baseline grid that provides a realistic representation of the actual ERCOT electric grid, and then integrate generation and load-related data along the event timeline, which are both publicly available on Github \cite{git}.
+We first collaboratively develop an open-source, large-scale, synthetic baseline grid that provides a realistic representation of the actual Texas electric grid, and then integrate generation and load-related data along the event timeline, which are both publicly available on Github \cite{git}.
 The original sources are detailed in the documentations in the Github repository (see Data and Code Availability).
-In this paper, the synthetic model creation particularly focuses on feasibility of the direct current optimal power flow (DCOPF) solution without transient stability assessment for the following reasons.
-First, DCOPF is commonly used for generation dispatch in the real-world system operation under normal conditions, due to its computation efficiency compared to the alternating current optimal power flow (ACOPF).
-Second, although maintaining the system transient stability affects the system operation under emergency conditions, the major decisions that determine the blackout event thread, such as generation dispatch and load shedding, mostly depend on the power flow solution feasibility.
-Finally, regulations on critical energy/electric infrastructure information (CEII) limit the disclosure of information about actual power grid components, and hence dynamic model parameter calibration for generators is impractical due to the lack of publicly available information.
+In this paper, the synthetic model creation focuses on feasibility of the direct current optimal power flow (DCOPF) solution without transient stability assessment for the following reasons. {First, this DCOPF-based synthetic grid model offers substantial insights to the chief parameters associated with this blackout event based on the public data availability.
+Introducing synthetic yet unrealistic dynamic transient parameters would be counter-productive for the purpose of open-domain analysis and corrective measure assessment. } {Second, this model is extendable further for the research community if more credible dynamic and detailed parameters become available.} {Third, this model is shown to be computationally efficient.
+It can serve as a bridge to connect the macro energy systems research community with the electric power systems engineering community. }